AI for designers

 See why the detailed prompt wins

 The winning prompt controls every lever that decides the output: a clear subject (a hand holding a phone with a rising chart), a defined style (minimalist 3D render), explicit composition (isometric, phone off-center left, negative space on the right for a headline), specific lighting (soft studio light from top-right), and hard constraints (navy background, one cyan accent, no logos or text).
-The others leave all of that to chance — "nice," "good," and quality-word soup like "4k, trending, beautiful" tell the model nothing about what you pictured.
+The others leave all of that to chance: "nice," "good," and quality-word soup like "4k, trending, beautiful" tell the model nothing about what you pictured.
 In Iro you'd rewrite a vague prompt into a controllable one and get feedback on which levers you left unspecified.

 Why designers get random results from image AI

-Image models aren't mind readers — they fill every gap you leave with an average guess.
+Image models aren't mind readers.
+They fill every gap you leave with an average guess.
 "A nice image of finance" leaves almost everything unspecified, so you get a different random result each run and no way to steer it.
 The designers who get usable output write prompts like a direction to an illustrator: what's in frame, in what style, arranged how, lit how, and what must not appear.

-Control comes from five levers — subject, style, composition, lighting, and constraints.
+Control comes from five levers: subject, style, composition, lighting, and constraints.
 Name all five and the model has a job to do instead of a vibe to guess.
 Change one at a time and you can actually iterate toward what you pictured.

 The highest-leverage uses for designers

-• Concept ideation: a dozen directions, metaphors, and moods for a brief — raw material for real design, not final art.
+• Concept ideation: a dozen directions, metaphors, and moods for a brief (raw material for real design, not final art).

 • Image prompts: controllable prompts for hero art, icons, and textures, specified down to composition and lighting.